mendersoftware/mender-docs/302.Release-information/03.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: @testing-library/dom, @testing-library/jest-dom, @testing-library/react, babel-plugin-macros.
-A copy of the source code may be downloaded from https://github.com/testing-library/dom-testing-library (@testing-library/dom), https://github.com/testing-library/jest-dom (@testing-library/jest-dom), https://github.com/testing-library/react-testing-library (@testing-library/react), https://github.com/kentcdodds/babel-plugin-macros.git (babel-plugin-macros).
+The following software may be included in this product: @testing-library/dom, @testing-library/jest-dom, @testing-library/react.
+A copy of the source code may be downloaded from https://github.com/testing-library/dom-testing-library (@testing-library/dom), https://github.com/testing-library/jest-dom (@testing-library/jest-dom), https://github.com/testing-library/react-testing-library (@testing-library/react).
 This software contains the following license and notice below:

 The MIT License (MIT)
 Copyright (c) 2017 Kent C. Dodds